 Realizing that he is on the wrong side of history on this issue, President Trump has turned his efforts to blaming Democrats for his failure in leadership.
 As of March 19th, he claimed that “The Democrats do not want to help DACA.
 Would be so easy to make a deal,” despite cancelling DACA himself, and despite rejecting three bipartisan deals that met his original objectives.

 No moderate compromise will be accepted by this Administration until they feel overwhelming pressure from the American public, which strongly supports the DACA program on a bipartisan basis.
-According to a recent Fox News poll, 80% of all Americans—including 70% of Republicans—favor a legalization path for DACA recipients.
+According to a recent Fox News poll, 80 percent of all Americans—including 70 percent of Republicans—favor a legalization path for DACA recipients.
 More than 400 business leaders signed a letter titled an “Open Letter from Leaders of American Industry” to the President affirming the importance of DACA youth to the nation’s economic vitality.
 Over 1,300 religious leaders are pleading for protections for these individuals.

 Yet in this overwhelming support for a solution, a simple point is often missed: such an outcome would go against the spirit of the American experiment.
 When 800,000 individuals wrote down their physical addresses and phone numbers and submitted them to the federal government, they were entering into a good-faith agreement with their government that such data would not be used against them.
 For the government to take that information and use it to specifically to target those very individuals would be the very definition of cruelty.
 Beginning March 5, 2018, the government will be able to begin rounding up these DACA recipients, these individuals who pledge allegiance to the American flag, and deporting them to lands alien to them.
 Such an action would stain the nation and its foundations irreparably.